Lott Cary: Freedom and career

 In 1813, Cary's first wife died.
-The same year Cary used his savings to purchase his freedom and that of their two children for $850.
+The same year, Cary used his savings to purchase his freedom and that of their two children for $850.

 As a free man, he continued to be both industrious and frugal.
-He and his family stayed in Richmond; many jobs were available and the city had a growing free black community.
-In 1813 Cary became an official Baptist minister.
+He and his family stayed in Richmond; many jobs were available, and the city had a growing free black community.
+In 1813, Cary became an official Baptist minister.
 He also became a lay medical practitioner while in Richmond.

 In 1815, he and Collin Teague helped form the African Baptist Missionary Society in Richmond.

 American Colonization Society

-In the early 19th century, about 2 million African Americans lived in the United States, of whom 200,000 were free, mostly located in the North.
-The states of the Upper South, especially Virginia, Maryland and Delaware, also had an increasing number of free blacks in this period.
-For the first 20 years after the Revolutionary War, some slaveholders freed their slaves to uphold ideals of liberty and in other cases in response to the appeals of preachers active in the Second Great Awakening, who supported the abolition of slavery.
+In the early 19th century, about 2 million African Americans lived in the United States, of whom 200,000 were free, mainly in the North.
+The Upper South states, especially Virginia, Maryland, and Delaware, also had more free blacks.
+For the first 20 years after the Revolutionary War, some enslavers freed the people they enslaved to uphold ideals of liberty and, in other cases, in response to the appeals of preachers active in the Second Great Awakening, who supported the abolition of slavery.

-Believing that free blacks threatened the stability of their slave society, in 1816 Virginia politician Charles Fenton Mercer and the Reverend Robert Finley founded the American Colonization Society (ACS) with the goal of enabling free blacks and former slaves to emigrate to Africa and establish a colony.
-By this time most enslaved and free blacks were native-born in the United States, often for generations.
+Believing that free blacks threatened the stability of their slave society, in 1816, Virginia politician Charles Fenton Mercer and the Reverend Robert Finley founded the American Colonization Society (ACS) intending to enable free blacks and formerly enslaved people to emigrate to Africa and establish a colony.
+By this time, most enslaved and free blacks were native-born in the United States, often for generations.
 They wanted to enjoy the rights of free people in the country where they had grown up and had family and social ties.
 Members of the ACS supported a goal of "repatriation" of blacks to Africa.